 As a homeowner, you should be aware that water heaters might rupture.
-We at National Restoration Experts understand the importance of knowing everything there is to know about your home’s plumbing systems, therefore the goal of this article is to explain everything you need to know about your water heater.
+As a professional water damage restoration company, we at National Restoration Experts understand the importance of knowing everything there is to know about your home’s plumbing systems, therefore the goal of this article is to explain everything you need to know about your water heater.
 We will specifically discuss how water heaters are constructed, the reasons for a water heater burst, and what to do in the case of a water heater burst.

 How Do Water Heaters Work?